Pratiksha215/Project-14/README.md

 ## Concepts and skills gained

-    -   Since this project is heavily based on positioning, learnt a lot about relative & absolute.
+    -   This project uses positioning, learnt a lot about relative & absolute.
     -   **text-stroke-width** to create outline text effect.
     -   To create stepper using list item & div (By using relative & absolute)